UPBeat-Automation/.github/profile/README.md

 ## Limitations

-The UPBeat UI is able to store ane parse the complete UPE file, however; some device types are not currently supported, please see the list below for more information:
+The UPBeat UI is able to parse the complete UPE file, however; some device types are not currently supported, please see the list below for more information:

 - 0 = Other (Unsupported)
 - 1 = Keypad (Unsupported)